SpiritDevGitHub/dashTheme-asesprite/README.md

 This is a dark theme for the pixelart editor **Aseprite** using colours from projectDash on FiveM.

 ## Installation
-1. Download the Extension from [GitHub](https://github.com/SpiritDevGitHub/dashTheme-asesprite)
+1. Download the Theme from [GitHub](https://github.com/SpiritDevGitHub/dashTheme-asesprite/releases/tag/Release)
 2. Navigate to **Edit &#8658; Preferences... &#8658; Extensions**
 3. Click **Add Extension**
-4. Navigate to the downloaded Extension
+4. Navigate to the downloaded Theme
 5. Select it
 6. Click **OK**
 7. [Activate the theme](#activation)